 Before we started traveling full time, we read a lot of travel books.
 When I wanted to escape, I picked up a book and let the words transport me to exotic lands to have a great adventure.

 While traveling full time since 2009, we didn't pick up as many books as we used to but it was fun to make our own adventures around the world for a few years.

-Now that we have slowed down a bit and finally have a home base again, we have set up our reading room, with essential oils, mellow music and soft lighting where we can be transported to another world.
+Now that we have slowed down and finally have a home base again, we have set up our reading room, with essential oils, reading socks, mellow music and soft lighting where we can be transported to another world.

 It's been exciting perusing the bookstore down the street to discover new books about travel, and it's been fun to revisit some of our favorites.

 In our opinion, these are the best books for travelers of all types.
 From adventure lovers to luxury, romance, and daydreaming, you are going to love traveling the world through words.

 We've got a link to every one of them on Amazon so you can download for your Kindle or have the hard copies delivered today!

 Disclosure: If you click the links below and make a purchase from Amazon, we do receive a referral commission at no extra cost to you.
 We're grateful for your support!